Lisbon Protocol: Implementation

 Although Belarus, Ukraine and Kazakhstan had signed the protocol in May 1992, each state had to ratify and implement both the protocol and the Treaty.
 In Belarus and Ukraine, there was some resistance to giving up nuclear arms.
 However, on 5 December 1994, all signatories to the Lisbon Protocol exchanged instruments of ratification, and the agreement came into force.

-Russia was also able to ratify START I as the successor state to the Soviet Union.

 Kazakhstan's government was more interested in focusing resources on the country's development rather than on maintenance of a nuclear arsenal.
 In return for security guarantees, military aid, and financial assistance and compensation from the United States and Russia, Kazakhstan had surrendered all nuclear weapons to Russia by May 1995.
 Both Belarus and Ukraine resisted full implementation of the protocol during the 1990s, wishing to retain a nuclear deterrent force or a diplomatic bargaining chip.
 However, Belarus was economically dependent on Russia and eventually carried out its agreement to transfer all nuclear weapons to Russia.
 Like Kazakhstan, Ukraine eventually agreed to surrender its nuclear weapons in exchange for security guarantees, military aid, financial assistance, and compensation from the United States and Russia.
 Implementation of the Lisbon Protocol was complete when both Belarus and Ukraine had surrendered their nuclear weapons to Russia by the end of 1996.